Seagate/halon/Examples/COMMENTARY.md

 The major drawback of Reactive-Banana is that when the value of a Behavior is updated by the occurrence of an Event, the new value of the Behavior is not visible during the processing of the same Event.
-For example the 'stepper' combinator updates the value of a 'Behavior' to be equal to the value of the 'Event' that triggers the update:
+For example the `stepper` combinator updates the value of a `Behavior` to be equal to the value of the `Event` that triggers the update:

     latestValue :: Behavior t a
     latestValue = stepper event

-However, if we also use 'event' to trigger reading from 'latestValue'
+However, if we also use `event` to trigger reading from `latestValue`

     latestValueEvent :: Event t a
     latestValueEvent = latestValue <@ event

-then 'latestValueEvent' does not contain the same value that 'event' contains.
-Instead it contains the *previous* value of 'event'.
-This functionality of Reactive-Banana makes it easier to define 'Behavior's recursively without creating infinite loops.
+then `latestValueEvent` does not contain the same value that `event` contains.
+Instead it contains the *previous* value of `event`.
+This functionality of Reactive-Banana makes it easier to define `Behavior`s recursively without creating infinite loops.
 However it also leads to unnecessary awkwardness when trying to understand data-flow through an event-processing network, thus we recommend taking the approach of